cairo-book/cairo-book/src/ch14-01-contract-storage.md

 ### Structs Storage Layout

 On Starknet, structs are stored in storage as a sequence of primitive types.
 The elements of the struct are stored in the same order as they are defined in the struct definition.
-The first element of the struct is stored at the base address of the struct, which is computed as specified in [Storage Addresses](#addresses-of-storage-variables) and can be obtained by calling `var.address()`, and subsequent elements are stored at addresses contiguous to the first element.
+The first element of the struct is stored at the base address of the struct, which is computed as specified in ["Addresses of Storage Variables"][storage addresses] section and can be obtained by calling `var.address()`, and subsequent elements are stored at addresses contiguous to the first element.
 For example, the storage layout for the `owner` variable of type `Person` will result in the following layout:

 | Fields  | Address            |